Stefano Cusin

 Stefano Cusin (born 28 October 1968) is a Canadian soccer coach and former player who is the manager of the Comoros national team.
-He gained international prominence as coach in Europe: France, Italy, Bulgaria, England; in Africa: Cameroon, Congo and Libya; In Asia: Saudi Arabia and United Arab Emirates.
-He was most recently assistant manager of Wolverhampton Wanderers in the Football League Championship and coach of Shahr Khodro in Persian Gulf Pro League.
+His career included as coach in Europe: France, Italy, Bulgaria, England; in Africa: Cameroon, Congo and Libya; In Asia: Saudi Arabia and United Arab Emirates.
+He was assistant manager of Wolverhampton Wanderers in the Football League Championship and coach of Shahr Khodro in Persian Gulf Pro League.

 Career

+Cusin was born in Canada to Italian parents, and grew up speaking Italian and French.
+At a young age he moved to France, where he was a semi-professional footballer.
+After retiring as a player, he moved to Italy where he started his coaching career.

 Cameroon 2003–2006

-The first experience was a real success and Mr Henry Njalla Quan the chairman of The Njalla Quan Sports Academy (Acada Sports) based in Limbé asked him to keep on working as the Technical Director of Cameroon for the following three years, in joint venture with one of the best Club in Italy for the youth programme, Empoli Football Club.
+The first experience was with Mr Henry Njalla Quan the chairman of The Njalla Quan Sports Academy (Acada Sports) based in Limbé asked him to keep on working as the Technical Director of Cameroon for the following three years, in joint venture with one of the Clubs in Italy for the youth programme, Empoli Football Club.

 In occasion of the World Cup in Germany 2006, he was filmed by the ARD the Deuch T.V.
 His Africa story became the little movie "Kick to Goal".